NetSparkleUpdater/NetSparkle/README.md

     SecurityMode.Strict,
     "<DSAKeyValue>...</DSAKeyValue>",
 ) {
-    UIFactory = new NetSparkle.UI.WinForms.UIFactory(icon) // or choose some other UI factory or build your own!
+    UIFactory = new NetSparkle.UI.WinForms.UIFactory(icon) // or null or choose some other UI factory or build your own!
 };
 _sparkle.CheckOnFirstApplicationIdle();
 ```